Interfaith Reference Calendar

 Jewish, Islamic and Bahá'í holidays begin at sundown the night before the observance date listed, with the following day observed as the first full day of the holiday.
 The holiday concludes at sundown of the last day listed.
 Orthodox and observant conservative Jews stop all work-related activities from sundown on Friday to sundown on Saturday to observe Shabbat (Sabbath).
 Other religious traditions include similar practices.
 For example, Seventh-Day Adventists observe the Sabbath from sunset Friday to sunset Saturday.

-Christmas (Eastern Orthodox Christianity) – Most Orthodox churches celebrate Christmas 13 days later than other Christian churches based on their use of the Julian rather than the Gregorian version of the Western calendar.
+Christmas (Eastern Orthodox Christian) – Most Orthodox churches celebrate Christmas 13 days later than other Christian churches based on their use of the Julian rather than the Gregorian version of the Western calendar.

 World Religion Day (Bahá'í) – Observance to proclaim the oneness of religion and the belief that world religion will unify the peoples of the earth.